Mastery in Middle School and Beyond

 Eighth graders are experiencing the end of childhood.
 This is the time for the class to come together and reflect on their 8-year odyssey of education and friendship.

+The history curriculum begins with the American, French and Industrial Revolution and proceeds through the American Civil War to modern times.
+Geometry includes Platonic solids and Euclidean geometry, while algebra focuses on quadratic equations.
 We challenge our students to consider modern political and scientific history.
-We put an emphasis on the biographies, experience and courage of influential individuals in a rapidly changing world, and we use it as a platform for students to consider the ways they'd like to contribute to society.
-Students gravitate towards practical studies, so we study food science in chemistry, the geometry of solids bringing dimension to precision, and an orientation toward high-school skills, both academically (typing, for example) and building confidence for the passage forward.
+We put emphasis on biographies of influential individuals, and use them as a platform for students to consider the ways they'd like to contribute to society.
+To prepare students for their transition to high school, the curriculum has an orientation toward high-school skills, both academically and personally building confidence for the passage forward.

-Woodworking, Spanish, drama, handwork, fine arts, choral music, orchestra, physical education, Eurythmy
+Woodworking, Spanish, drama, handwork, fine arts, choral music, orchestra, physical education, eurythmy

 The Middle School Math Program

 The Waldorf School of Philadelphia provides a specialist Middle School Math Program that includes weekly math skills classes to 6th, 7th, and 8th-grade students.
 These specialist classes help ensure that middle school students are fully prepared for the rigors of high school.

 The Eighth Grade Trip

 The eighth grade trip at the Waldorf School of Philadelphia is a culminating experience crafted with the unique Waldorf curriculum and child development high in mind.
 It brings together curriculum, community, and challenge to allow students to use their knowledge, test their abilities, overcome their limits and expand their perspective.